Every Day's Like Christmas: Critical reception

 The remix version received favourable reviews.
 A reviewer from PopCrush was positive, stating "So did the original version of "Every Day’s Like Christmas" leave you wanting a bit more disco?
 Leave you wanting to feel a bit more bouncy, exuberant, or joyous?
 Make you wonder what the track might sound like if the Pet Shop Boys tinkered with it?
 The Stock Aitken Waterman remix will answer all those questions and make good on all those promises."
-Rob Corpsey from The Official Chart Company stated "OK so this is pretty much the Christmas song to end all Christmas songs; a massive sugar rush of classic, candy-coated late 80s pop wrapped up in a big shiny red bow.
+Rob Corpsey from The Official Charts Company stated "OK so this is pretty much the Christmas song to end all Christmas songs; a massive sugar rush of classic, candy-coated late 80s pop wrapped up in a big shiny red bow.
 Oh, and did we mention Kylie's singing on it?"
 He concluded "it's no wonder this latest offering is so good, because they've clearly got chemistry.
 We can't get enough of this and we reckon you'll feel the same..."